UnleqitQ/UnqLang/docs/COMPILER.md

 # Compiler

 So this will be a doc or more like a dump of how the compiler works and what it does.
 This is mostly for my own reference.
-(As if anyone would read this..., that's not going publicly)
+(As if anyone would read this...)

 ## Overview